Abhishek-PJ/Ecommerce/README.md

 - **View Orders:** Admins can view customer orders.
 - **Manage Orders:** Admins can manage customer orders.

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request or you can just email at abhia7535@gmail.com for any improvements or bug fixes.
+Please open an issue or submit a pull request, or you can reach out via email at abhia7535@gmail.com for any improvements or bug fixes.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

----